 This section outlines the principal types of child abuse and offers guidance on how to recognise such abuse.
-Child abuse can be categorised into four different types: neglect, emotional abuse, physical abuse and sexual abuse.
-A child may be subjected to one or more forms of abuse at any given time.
+Child abuse can be categorised into four different types: neglect, emotional abuse, physical abuse and sexual abuse, including child sexual exploitation.
+A child may be subjected to one or more forms of abuse at any given time and children may be abused online and through the form of social media.
 Children may be abused by someone other than an adult in the immediate family.
 This may happen where the child is in contact with a member of the extended family, a friend, an acquaintance or a person whose professional activity brings them into contact with the child.
 More detail on each type of abuse can be found in Children First, National Guidelines for the Protection and Welfare of Children (Department of Health and Children, 2011) or Cooperating to Safeguard Children (DHSPS 2003)